michalpom/CS50_intro_problem_set_1/README.md

 * Cash - "greedy algorithm" to to minimize numbers of coins required to give a user change

 * Credit - determines whether a provided credit card number is valid according to Luhn’s algorithm.
-Unfortunately works only (?) for AmEx, so it's not working ^^ (to fix in the future).
+Works now.